KomodoPlatform/developer-docs/docs/basic-docs/smart-chains/smart-chain-setup/common-runtime-parameters.md

 #### :pushpin: Examples:

-Using genproclimit as a default value in the coin's .conf file, to mine using 2 threads:
+Using genproclimit as a default value in the Smart Chain's `.conf` file, to mine using 2 threads:

 ```bash
 genproclimit=2